Career & Education | Personal Stories | Article

 “My previous company was experiencing declining revenue even before the pandemic.
 When Covid struck, work started to dry up, especially due to filming restrictions.
 That was the last straw and the company had to let go of half the digital media department,” she said.

 While Kat felt a slight loss of identity, which stemmed from the sudden change in her daily routine, she was prepared for it, mentally.
-She had been considering career change and took this as a sign to relook her options.
+She had been considering a career change and took this as a sign to relook her options.

 Related